-How to Write External Conflict in Stories
+How to Write External Conflict

 How do you create an external conflict that resonates with your audience?
 Tension done right adds immediate zing to your story – but readers don’t actually care if a whole planet gets blown to smithereens unless they’re concerned about that planet in the first place.

 First, identify the core theme of your story.
 Is it love, survival, justice, or redemption?

 Once you’ve got your theme, design external forces that threaten to tear it to shreds.
 For example:

 If your theme is love, the external conflict can be societal norms that keep lovers apart.

 If your theme is survival, it might be a treacherous desert or a pack of wolves.